jinghao/jinghao.github.com/_posts/2013-09-29-mythical-engineer.md

 > In the individual’s desire to live up to the “10x” mythology, or the culture’s expectations that individuals be extreme performers, workers may succumb to a variety of destructive tendencies including drug use, workaholism, heroism and alcoholism.

 But that need not be the case.
 Instead of chasing an unrealistic myth, if one realizes the breadth of means of creating value, he can reach for a healthier, more constructive state.
 10x engineers don't seek to fill out some template from a myth.
-They assess where their true value is, and use that to help their team succeed.
+They aren't defined by a percentile on an one-dimensional scale.
+There isn't a curve.

 10x engineers are out there.
 Look beyond just their code, and maybe you will have an opportunity to work with and learn from one.